 The Bear Creek Reservoir is a constructed impoundment found entirely within the park boundary.
-According to the Minnesota Department of Natural Resources the lake is just over 118 acres in size and has an average depth of 16 feet with the maximum depth of 37 feet.
-The reservoir supports several species of fish including black crappie, bluegill, largemouth bass, channel catfish, yellow perch and white sucker.
+According to the Minnesota DNR, the lake is just over 118 acres in size and has an average depth of 16 feet, with the maximum depth of 37 feet.
+The reservoir supports several species of fish including black crappie, bluegill, largemouth bass, channel catfish, and northern pike.
 The lake management plan emphasizes maintaining a high population of largemouth bass to prevent overpopulation of and stunting of the bluegill population (MNDNR LakeFinder).
 The reservoir is known for its healthy, fishable populations of bluegill and largemouth bass.
 Fishing on the lake occurs in open water and from the ice surface in the winter.
 No gas motors are allowed on the lake and only portable fishing shanties are allowed during the ice fishing season.
 The reservoir provides a lake fishing environment not found locally and therefore is highly regarded by the public.
 The biggest threats to the reservoir include the introduction of aquatic invasive species and high nutrient/sediment loads contributed to the lake from the watershed.
+The original master plan called for the lake to be dredged every 50 years.
+Several floods from 2008-2016 have caused significant siltation into the lake leaving areas in the northern fingers unnavigable by boat.
+Dredging timelines will be examined by the Zumbro Joint Powers Board and City of Rochester to determine if dredging is necessary in the next 5 years.